sogimu/Gizmo/readme.md

 Gizmo
 ======

-Gizmo is a free, compact JavaScript framework for OOP with checking variables.
+Gizmo is a free, compact JavaScript framework for OOP with type checking.

 Supported browsers: